MetPX/sarracenia/docs/Reference/sr3.1.rst

        return ['ftp','ftps']

-See the `Programming Guide <Prog.rst>`_ for more information on Extension development.
+See the `Programming Guide <../Explanation/SarraPluginDev.rst>`_ for more information on Extension development.

 Queue Save/Restore